flea89/golddigger/planning/rfc.md

 ## To consider

-- Some some kind of cli tool could be useful to simplify some of these tasks (e.g. CI -> Golddigger and Dev Laptop -> Golddigger)
+- Some some kind of cli tool could be useful to simplify some of these tasks (e.g. CI -> Goldigger and Dev Laptop -> Goldigger)

 - terraform to define and manage infrastructure